Our Commitment

 The Island School aspires to ensure diversity, equity, inclusion and justice in our community.
 This statement articulates our goals as a community.
-We recognize that each person defines their own sense of self.
+We recognize each person defines their own sense of self.
 We honor this.
-We believe the school has an obligation to advance the common good and encourage each participant to help build capacity in each other.
+We believe our school has an obligation to advance the common good and encourage each participant to help build capacity in each other.
 We encourage critical thinking about the structure of society, infusing inclusionary curriculum and pedagogy in the classroom.
 More importantly, we encourage students to realize their power as advocates and allies.
 In doing this, we encourage children to envision a world they wish to see and help them build the resilience and conviction necessary to create it.
-We also recognize that making a commitment to diversity, equity, inclusion and justice requires ongoing review and examination of our beliefs, processes and structures.
+We also recognize that making a commitment to diversity, equity, inclusion and justice requires ongoing review and examination of our beliefs, processes, and structures.
 As a result, we view this statement as a dynamic one that will change and develop with the support and feedback of our community.

 Diversity